axibase/atsd/rule-engine/variables.md

 To check the size of the collection, use the `.size()` method.

-To access the n-th element, use square brackets and index starting with `0` for the first element.
+To access the n-th element in the collection, use `get(integer n)` method (starting with 0 for the first element).

   ```java
   authors = split(tags.authors, ',')